Journey to Fitness: Stories of Progress, Challenges, and Triumphs.

 Stay Until The End.

 Did I mention that the walls are all mirrors?
 Well, they are, and I have just caught sight of my own face.
 I am so frightened that I sit down.
 (The instructors often urge novices not to stand for long.)
-My face is purple, a bad purple, and I am sweating in a way that suggests the onset of serious illness, not good health.
 After that, I only do some of the things the instructor says to do.
 But I hang, man.
 I stay there until the end, all forty-five minutes of it.
 There are stretching exercises when it’s finally over.
-My color is still peculiar.
 As I staggered out of the room at the end, the instructor comes up and says, “Nice going.
 First time?”
 “How could you tell?”
 I give her a smile.
 She just nods and says again, “Nice going.”
 I stumble home, bathe and go to bed.
 It is now 7:45 A.M., and my day is over.

 It is good that I’m retired; I could not go to work like this.
 Okay, spinning was a bit intense, but the beauty of it—for a person of my ridiculous temperament—is that it caught my attention.
 It was hard.
 It was interesting.
 It was a challenge.
 And, with a touch of dread, I went back the next day.
 And every day for a long time after that.
 I’ve been doing it for years now, and I still get a kick out of it.
 And I’m in very, very good shape, at least for a guy who loves to eat and drink and is congenitally unathletic.